Ian2020/offlinebooks/README.md

     the [offlinebooks project page on PyPI](https://pypi.org/project/offlinebooks/)
   * When it gets to adding scopes we need `openid` to authorise the app and `offline_access` to refresh our token on expiry.
-Beyond that we just need read permissions for each item we download.
+Beyond that we just need read permissions for each entity we download.
 DO NOT ADD ANY WRITE PERMISSIONS, they are not needed.
 The following should suffice:

 ```bash